-Q & A with Jessie Rasmussen, President, Buffett Early Childhood Fund; Chair, ECFC Steering Committee
+Q & A with Jessie Rasmussen, President, Buffett Early Childhood Fund; ECFC member and former Chair, ECFC Steering Committee

 What’s the value of ECFC to philanthropists investing in the early years?

 ECFC represents a great opportunity for philanthropists who are investing in and are deeply committed to the overall wellbeing of all children to come together for authentic peer learning – to share what they have done, why, and if and how their strategies have worked.
 ECFC also provides an opportunity for funders to leverage each other’s work and sometimes work together to achieve greater impact in the early childhood field.

 How has ECFC grown and responded to growth in the early childhood field?

 Historically, ECFC was by design a place for a small group of funders to have a safe space to explore early childhood policy and practice and have intimate discussions about challenges, questions and issues.
 However, the recognition of the importance of the early years has grown exponentially since ECFC was established, creating a need for a stronger collective voice to improve early childhood systems and policies.
 In recent years, ECFC has made significant and intentional changes towards becoming a central place for all early childhood funders to come for learning, sharing and opportunities for collaboration – while maintaining intimate and meaningful conversations.
 ECFC has moved towards this broader field building role with the hire of our first Executive Director in 2016, Shannon Rudisill.
 Under her leadership, ECFC is pursuing a strategy of growth and strategic engagement with partners across philanthropy to build capacity for supporting policies and practices that help young children and their families thrive.

 How does ECFC support and enhance the work of individual foundations?